bonomali/facebook-dl/README.md

 </h1>

-> Download Facebook videos and gifs easily from your console.
+> Download Facebook videos easily from your console.

 ## Install